kemval/ml-performance-dashboard/README.md

 ---

-## 🎉 You're Ready!

-This dashboard demonstrates enterprise-level ML operations capabilities including performance monitoring, drift detection, and automated testing.
-It showcases the skills needed for production ML engineering roles in financial services.

 **Questions?
 Issues?
 Suggestions?**
 Feel free to explore the code, customize it for your needs, and use it as a foundation for your ML monitoring projects.